Exploring QCD matter in extreme conditions with Machine Learning: Dense Matter Equation of State

 \subsubsection{Gradient-Based Inference}

-In recent works~\cite{Soma:2022qnv,Soma:2022vbb}, Shriya et al. propose an automatic differentiation (AD) framework to reconstruct the EoS from finite observations.
+In recent work~\cite{Soma:2022qnv,Soma:2022vbb}, Shriya et al. propose an automatic differentiation (AD) framework to reconstruct the EoS from finite observations.
 A sketch of the framework is shown in Fig.~\ref{fig:framework}.
-It consists of two differentiable modules: (a) the \texttt{EoS Network}, $p_{\theta}(\mathbf{\rho})$, an unbiased and flexible DNN parametrization of pressure as function of baryon number density; and (b) the \texttt{TOV Solver}, a DNN for translating any given EoS into its corresponding $M$-$R$ curve.
-The latter is an emulator for solving TOV equations.
+It consists of two differentiable modules: (a) the \texttt{EoS Network}, $p_{\theta}(\mathbf{\rho})$, an unbiased and flexible DNN parameterization of the pressure as a function of the baryon number density; and (b) the \texttt{TOV Solver}, a DNN for translating any given EoS into its corresponding $M$-$R$ curve.
+The latter is an emulator for solving the TOV equations.
 With a well-trained \texttt{TOV-Solver} network, the \texttt{EoS Network} can be optimized in an unsupervised manner.
 Given $N_{\text{obs}}$ number of NS observations, we train the \texttt{EoS Network} to fit the pairwise ($M$, $R$) predictions from the pipeline (\texttt{EoS Network} $+$ \texttt{TOV-Solver}) to the observations.

 A gradient-based algorithm within the AD framework is deployed to minimize the loss function, $\mathcal{L}\equiv\chi^2$, which is expressed as